Colorado 6L80 Rebuilds & Performance

 Holden Colorado 6L80 Rebuilds & Upgrades – The Complete Owner’s Guide

-This automatic transmission, found in the Colorado as well as HSV models, US-import Silverados, Camaros, and LS-converted 4WDs.
-It’s known for being smooth and strong, yet only when healthy.
+The 6L80 transmission is used in Holden Colorado, HSV models, Silverados, Camaros and LS-converted 4WDs.
+It’s known for being smooth and strong — but only when healthy.
 When issues start to appear — shudder, slipping, harsh shifts, delayed engagement, or even loss of reverse — most workshops respond with a standard transmission flush- clean transmission oil helps, yet not for long.

 The transmission flush approach rarely solves the problem for long.
 The 6L80’s weak points are in the clutches, they’re in the torque converter, and valve body, and most of them are due to the heat management system.
 Without addressing these areas, a second-hand transmission or partially rebuilt box can fail again within a couple of years — especially in Queensland’s heat or when towing.